jamboree/niji/README.md

 ## Introduction

-Niji is a generic library for 2D path manipulation, in a sense like STL/Boost.Range, which provides containers, range generators, range adaptors and algorithms.
-Niji provides path containers, path generators (graphics), path adaptors (views) and path algorithms.
+Niji is a generic library for 2D graphical path manipulation, in a sense like STL/Boost.Range, which provides containers, range generators, range adaptors and algorithms, while niji provides path containers, path generators (graphics), path adaptors (views) and path algorithms.

-On the other hand, niji itself doesn't have the ability to render these paths, it's expected to work with some *real* graphic engine, which can do the rendering either on-screen or off-screen.
+On the other hand, niji itself doesn't have the ability to render these paths, it's expected to work with real graphic engines, which can do the rendering either on-screen or off-screen.

 ## Overview